 Bilateral Economic Relations

-The United States has been supportive of Malta's campaign to attract private investment, and a number of U.S. companies are operating in Malta.
+The United States has been supportive of Malta's campaign to attract private investment.
+A number of U.S. companies are operating in Malta.
 These include major hotels, light manufacturing and repair facilities, pharmaceutical and medical supply firms, and some offices servicing local and regional operations.
 In an effort to boost trade relations, the United States and Malta signed a double taxation agreement in 2008, which came into force in 2011.
 Malta joined the Visa Waiver Program in 2008.
 This program allows citizens of certain countries to travel to the United States visa-free for tourist and business purposes for stays under 90 days.

 Malta's Membership in International Organizations